 In the same period (November 1949) the Political Bureau made the "Decision on the Establishment of Disciplinary Inspection Committees of the Central Committee and the Party at all levels.(Central Commission for Discipline Inspection.
 CCDI, a CCP organ).
 See Below The two (CCDI and PSC) were created at the same time, with the same goals and largely overlapping scopes, and an institutionalized connection channel and connection mechanism were established from the very beginning.

-The commission requires the status of Ministry of Supervision and Qian Ying becomes the head.
+The commission requires the status of Ministry of Supervision and Qian Ying became the head.

 “By the end of 1953, there were 3,586 supervisory agencies nationwide and an 18,000-strong force of full-time and part-time supervisory officials, plus 78,000 more "people's supervision correspondents."

-The ministry regularly calls on the Party to file complaints about administrators at all levels.
+The ministry regularly called on the Party to file complaints about administrators at all levels.

 Handling of complaints...